BeyondMachines/goya-core/goya_core/content/README.md

 ## Models defined in this app
 - `Advisory` - model is created, and can be populated from the Admin interface.
 The Advisory model contains the short advisory news sent via the bots.
+- `RealLifeEvent` - The RealLifeEvents model contains the individual events that happen during and are used for awareness examples.